Breadkenty/03-03-Rhythms-Gonna-Get-You/README.md

 <img src="demo.gif" width="350">

+---

+This console app integrates databases that keeps track of bands with the following information:

+- Band Name
+- Country of Origin
+- Number of Members
+- Band Website
+- Style
+- Signed Status
+- Contact Name
+- Contact Phone Number
+- Albums
+  - Album Title
+  - Explicit
+  - Release Date

+The console app has these following features:

+- Adding a band
+- Adding an album
+- Delete a band
+- View all bands
+- View all albums by a band
+- Sign/Let a band go

+Technologies used:

+- C# with the .NET framework
+- Entity Framework
+- PostgreSQL

+This project focuses on using C# to store various information in a database created using PostgreSQL.
+This demonstrates how backend databases are set up where it will eventually be called by a frontend to display data.

 # Assignment Overview:

 For this project, we will model and create a database.
 We are starting a record